iris1901/CUNA/README.md

 Since no real ancient DNA POD5 is available, we **simulate uracil-induced damage** by:

-- Extracting U signals from RNA POD5 (representing U).
+- Extracting U signals from RNA POD5.
 - Inserting those signals in place of cytosines in DNA POD5 at randomly chosen sites.
 - Respecting empirical estimates of deamination rates (~3–10% C→U).
 - Maintaining total signal length to preserve BAM compatibility.